What is an E-Sim? Benefits | Problems | Activation Method

 An eSIM is an industry-standard digital SIM that allows you to activate your carrier’s cellular plan without a physical SIM card.
 The eSIM, or embedded sim, was introduced in 2016.
 It is only a chip that was inserted into your smartphone during production.
 So, E in the E-SIM does not refer to ‘electronic’ unlike most things that are prefixed with E. E in the E-SIM stands for embedded.

-In reality, the eSIM serves as a replacement for a real, physical, plastic SIM card.
-If your smartphone supports it, you’ll need to upload your SIM profile to your device, and it will function just like a standard SIM without a card.
+The eSIM is a substitute for an actual, physical, plastic SIM card.
+If your smartphone is compatible with it, you’ll have to upload your SIM profile to your phone, and it will work just like a typical SIM without a card.

-The key distinction between the eSIM and the traditional SIM card is that you no longer need to worry about a physical SIM card; instead, all that is left is a logical profile that can be changed on your smartphone.
-A traditional SIM card only stores one profile for the consumer.
-However, an eSIM allows for numerous profiles, which is a superior benefit.
+The main difference between the eSIM and the normal SIM card is that you do not have to bother about a physical SIM card anymore; all you are left with is a logical profile that can be modified on your smartphone.
+A normal SIM card contains one profile for the consumer only.
+But an eSIM supports many profiles, which is a better advantage.

 How to Activate E-SIM Cards?